Vegan Miso Ramen Japanese Soup

 Miso ramen soup is a beautiful Japanese soup made with ramen noodles and vegetables in a thick, rich miso paste soup base.
 It has a salty and creamy umami flavor and texture.

-• Miso- Can be found in the refrigerated section of many grocery stores as well as natural food stores and Asian markets.
+• Miso- This can be found in the refrigerated section of many grocery stores as well as natural food stores and Asian markets.
 It is commonly called soybean paste and has a mellow, slightly sweet flavor.

 • Bean paste- Doubanjiang bean paste is a combination of fermented beans and chilis and it is the secret ingredient to this ramen recipe.
 It is the ingredient that enhances the savory umami flavor in the soup broth.